-On June 11, 2021, as resolved at the first meeting of the eighth session of the Board of the Bank, Ms. TAO Zunjian was appointed as the Bank's vice president and chief accountant; Mr. LU Jiliang was appointed as the Bank's vice president.
+On June 11, 2021, as resolved at the first meeting of the eighth session of the Board of the Bank, Ms. TAO Zunjian was appointed as the Bank's vice president and chief accountant; Mr. LU Jiliang was appointed as the Bank's vice president and secretary to the Board; Mr. ZHANG Wenbin was appointed as the Bank's vice president.
 On August 2, 2021, the position qualifications of Ms. TAO Zunjian as vice president, Mr. LU Jiliang as the secretary to the Board, and Mr. ZHANG Wenbin as vice president were approved by CBIRC Shandong Office.